michelemadonna/dotfiles/Readme.md

 This quickstart includes the [powerlevel10k](https://github.com/romkatv/powerlevel10k) ZSH theme, which requires a Powerline-compatible font in your terminal to display status glyphs.
 Powerline-compatible fonts include many useful glyphs.

 In my configuration, I use [Nerd fonts](https://github.com/ryanoasis/nerd-fonts) — a collection of over 20 patched fonts (over 1,700 variations).
 This includes fonts like Droid Sans, Meslo, AnonymousPro, ProFont, Inconsolata, and many more.
-These can be installed with Homebrew:

 ### 🪐 Ghostty Terminal